Quakers in the abolition movement: United States

-Colorful Quaker and slave trader Zephaniah Kingsley defended slavery benevolently practiced.
-He advocated, and personally practiced, the mixing of the black and the white races through marriage, which he claimed was hygienic, productive of healthy and beautiful children, and a step towards integration of blacks and whites.
+One colorful slave trader, Zephaniah Kingsley, Jr., though born into a British Quaker family, had little use for Christianity in any form and, as an adult, would not have considered himself a Quaker, nor would he, as a slave owner, have been able to be a member of any Quaker meeting.
+Kingsley advocated, and personally practiced, the mixing of the black and the white races through marriage, which he claimed was hygienic, productive of healthy and beautiful children, and a step towards integration of blacks and whites.
 He also was strongly in favor of allowing free blacks, who, he claimed, strengthened a country.
 His four "wives", or concubines, were former slaves he had freed.
 These views were tolerated in Spanish Florida, where he was a planter, but after Florida became a U.S. territory in 1821, Kingsley found it necessary, for the future security of his complicated family, to leave Florida permanently for a plantation he purchased in the new country of former slaves, Haiti.
+He died in 1843 on board ship sailing from Haiti to New York.